objectionary/news.eolang.org/_posts/2022/12/2022-12-02-java-atoms.md

 class.

 The attribute you add with `this.add("φ")` is the "body" of the atom.
-It will be evaluated when the atom will be dataized.
+It will be evaluated when the atom is dataized.

 Then, using the class `Param` you can get the value of any incoming attribute of your atom.
 The method `strong()` finds the attribute and dataizes it.